warrenguy/heroku-sinatra-hidden-service/README.md

 N.B.
 You should change the app name to something unique, and be aware that as the private key is generated in config.ru startup, it will change every time the app is started.
+Also, it may take a minute or two for the hidden service to become available on the Tor network after startup.